Many hunters won't have come across shooting sticks until they hunt Africa....

 Shooting from sticks is in many ways the same as any other kind of accurate shooting.
 Get the geometry right and it will all fall into place.
 You need to form as many triangles with your body as you possibly can.
 Assuming you are right handed, stand with your left leg forward and your right leg to the rear and keep the knees straight - 1 triangle.
 Then make 2 other triangles with your arms and try to keep your elbows as high as possible.
 Hold the rifle reasonably firmly to strengthen those triangles and try to imagine you're almost trying to twist the stock on two opposite directions at the same time.

 If you are using a bipod, angle the top of the sticks towards you, and then lean into the sticks and the rifle, to form another triangle which will give additional stability.
 If you need to adjust the height on a set of bipod sticks, just move forward or back slightly, as appropriate.

 If you're using tripod sticks, lean into them - it's a little harder to form such a strong triangle with them.
 If the tripod is too high or too low, the tracker will adjust them for you.
 Your PH will be watching you on the sticks and if he thinks it necessary and if the occasion allows, he'll lean into your shooting shoulder with his shoulder to give you even more stability.

 For further shooting stick wisdom, go to Shooting Sticks - A Guide for the Unwary by Peter Lang

-It's quite easy to make a set of shooting sticks to practice with at home before your hunt.
+It's preferable and quite easy to make a set of shooting sticks to practice with at home before your hunt.
 The sticks you may use in Africa will almost certainly be a very basic design and homemade, compared to the ones available for purchase.